vpetersson/podcast-rss-generator/README.md

 ## Description

-This an RSS Feed Generator is designed to generate an RSS feed for audio/video podcasts, reading metadata from a YAML file and video details from a CSV file.
+This an RSS Feed Generator is designed to generate an RSS feed for audio/video podcasts, reading metadata and episode data from a YAML file.

 It assumes that you self-host your video episodes somewhere (e.g. S3/GCS/R2) as well as the output of this script.
 You can then point YouTube/Spotify/Apple Podcast to this path.